G-15 (Eritrea): Government response

 On 18 and 19 September 2001, shortly after the terrorist attacks in the United States, the Eritrean government moved against the G-15 signatories.
 Eleven of the fifteen were arrested and have remained in incommunicado detention since then, without trial or formal charges.
-The government also closure of all independent newspapers, and arrested 11 independent journalists, including Dawit Isaak.
+The government also ordered the closure of all independent newspapers, and arrested 11 independent journalists, including Dawit Isaak.
 The journalists had covered the political confrontation between the president and the reformers.

 Detentions and exile

 As of 2001, of the 15 members of the group, 11 were imprisoned, three were living in the United States and one, retracted his affiliation with the group.
 The 11 members who were imprisoned are thought to be charged with treason.
 The Central Office of the PFDJ believes that they share, "...a common guilt: at the minimum, abdication of responsibility during Eritrea's difficult hours, at the maximum, grave conspiracy."
 In Eritrea, the G-15 have never been officially charged or brought before a court of law.

 In 2010, a former prison guard claimed that six of the 11 prisoners had died: Ogbe from asthma in 2002, Mahmoud from a neck infection in 2003, and Astier, Germano, Hamid and Salih from "illness and heat exhaustion".
 Five remained alive but very ill; Haile Woldetensae had lost his sight.